Software Alternatives, Accelerators & Startups

 • Squarespace Enters Definitive Agreement to Acquire Google Domains Assets

 Google's enterprise-grade DNS is "Google Cloud DNS" [1].
 It's not going anywhere.
 Google Domains is a consumer-grade product, in the sense that it is lacking most of the features (access control, bulk management) that a large company needs, though it was not lacking in stability / availability.
 And you could easily hook Google Domains up to Google Workspace to light up email for a small business.
-Feels like a good... - Source: Hacker News / almost 2 years ago
+Feels like a good... - Source: Hacker News / over 2 years ago

 • One week and I already dislike GC